alisaifee/coredis/docs/source/compatibility.rst

 XCLAIM
 ******

-Changes (or acquires) ownership of a message in a consumer group, as if the message was delivered to the specified consumer.
+Changes, or acquires, ownership of a message in a consumer group, as if the message was delivered a consumer group member.

 - Documentation: `XCLAIM <https://redis.io/commands/xclaim>`_
 - Implementation: :meth:`~coredis.Redis.xclaim`